Achievable logoAchievable logo

 Answer = $24

-If the preferred stock could be purchased in the market for less than $24, an arbitrage opportunity exists.
-For example, assume the preferred stock is trading at $20.
-The investor could buy a share of preferred stock (at $20), convert it into common stock, and sell those shares for $24 overall.
-The investor makes a $4 profit per share of preferred stock.
+If the preferred stock can be bought for less than $24, an arbitrage opportunity exists.
+For example, if the preferred stock is trading at $20, an investor could buy at $20, convert, and sell the common stock for $24 total - earning $4 per preferred share.

 Here’s a video that analyzes two different preferred stock parity price questions: